 *To be eligible for student prices, participants must provide proof of their full-time student status for the current academic year.
-Residential costs for full time students are completely sponsored by TStat Training through our Investing in Young Researchers Programme.
+Residential costs for full time students are completely covered TStat Training through our Investing in Young Researchers Programme.
 Participation is however restricted to a maximum of 3 students.

 Please note that a non-refundable deposit of €100.00 for students and €250.00 for Academic and Commercial participants, is required to secure a place and is payable upon registration.
 The number of participants is limited to 15.
 Places will be allocated on a first come, first serve basis.

-Course fee covers: teaching materials (copies of lecture slides, databases and Stata routines used during the school); a temporary licence of Stata valid for 30 days from the beginning of the school; half board accommodation (breakfast, lunch and coffee breaks) in a single room at CISL Studium Center or equivalent (5 nights).
+Course fee covers: teaching materials (copies of lecture slides, databases and routines used during the school); a temporary software licence for use throughout the sessions, valid for 30 days from the first day of the course; half board accommodation (breakfast, lunch and coffee breaks), a single room at CISL Studium Center or equivalent (5 nights).
 Participants requiring accommodation the night of the final day of the school, are requested to contact us as soon as possible.

 To maximize the usefulness of this summer school, we strongly recommend that participants bring their own laptops with them, to enable them to actively participate in the empirical sessions.

-Individuals interested in attending this Summer School must return their completed registration forms by email (firstname.lastname@example.org) to TStat by the 7th August 2020.
+Individuals interested in attending this summer school must return their completed registration forms by e-mail (email@example.com) to TStat by 10th August 2021.

 The objective of TStat’s “Modelling and Forecasting Energy Markets” Summer School is to provide participants with the specific analytical tools to undertake a rigorous and in-depth analysis of both prices and demand in international energy markets.
 The programme covers a wide range of econometric methods currently available to researchers and practitioners, such as: i) univariate and multivariate time series models to estimate and forecast prices and demand and ii) univariate and multivariate GARCH models for the estimation and forecast of price volatility and risk management in energy markets.